Text.Range

 Description

-Returns the substring from the text text found at the offset offset.
+The Text.Range function returns the substring from the text text found at the offset offset.
 An optional parameter, count, can be included to specify how many characters to return.
 Throws an error if there aren’t enough characters.

 Examples

 Suppose you have the text “Run@” and you want to extract the character at position 3.
-By utilizing the Text.Range function with the text “Run@” and a start position of 3, you will obtain “@” as the extracted character.
+By using the Text.Range function with the text “Run@” and a start position of 3, you will obtain “@” as the extracted character.

 Text.Range( "Run@", 3 ) // Returns "@"